-Rob is Performance Construction Manager with Mitsubishi Electric Cooling & Heating.
+Rob is performance construction manager with Mitsubishi Electric Cooling and Heating.
 He provides training and technical support to builders, remodelers, architects, and engineers on variable refrigerant flow cooling and heating systems for residential applications.

 Marcin Pazera, Ph.D.

-Starting out his career as a refrigeration systems design engineer, John is the Manager of the Furnace Engineering Team for Ingersoll Rand’s Residential HVAC & Supply Strategic Business Unit.
+Starting out his career as a refrigeration systems design engineer, John is the manager of the Furnace Engineering Team for Ingersoll Rand’s Residential HVAC and Supply Strategic Business Unit.
 His team focuses on the design, development, and testing of gas furnaces for residential application.
-In addition to being a PMI-certified Program Manager, he holds a BSME from The University of Texas at Tyler and is currently pursuing an MBA at Indiana University.
+In addition to being a PMI-certified program manager, he holds a BSME from The University of Texas at Tyler and is currently pursuing an MBA at Indiana University.
 John has been with Ingersoll Rand since 2007 and holds several patents in HVAC system design.